-The clinical study is aimed to explore the efficacy and safety of erythrocytapheresis in chronic mountain sickness
+The study aims to explore the efficacy and safety of erythrocytapheresis in chronic mountain sickness

 Study Type